 Illness

 Any child that has an infectious illness should be kept away from Playgroup for the given incubation period.
-Playgroup should be notified so that other parents can be informed via the notice board.
+Playgroup should be notified so that other parents can be informed.
 PLEASE DO NOT SEND YOUR CHILD TO PLAYGROUP UNTIL THEY HAVE HAD 48 HOURS CLEAR OF VOMITING AND DIARROHEA.

 We are happy to administer any medication your child may require as long as we have written authority form yourself.
 Should your child become ill during a Playgroup session you will be contacted and asked to collect your child.
 Any bumps and grazes will be recorded in our accident/incident book and a member of staff will talk to you about it, you will then be asked to sign our book as confirmation.

-We would be grateful if you would advise us if your child is going to be absent from their session for any reason in order for us to complete the daily register.
+Parents must advise us if your child is going to be absent from their session for any reason in order for us to complete the daily register.
+We believe that good attendance promotes good outcomes for children and it is now our policy to phone parents/carers whose child is absent without notice.
 We have a Holiday Form which you can fill out for holiday absence.
+Why good attendance is important: Importance of Good Attendance

 Toys

 We would prefer it if toys were not brought into Playgroup.
 However, we do appreciate that certain items may be used as a comforter to help an unsettled child.
-We may ask at time for children to bring in relevant items relating to our topic work.
+We may ask at times for children to bring in relevant items relating to our topic work.

 If children bring in toys from home, then we ask them to put them in the Home Box for the duration of the session.
 This helps to ensure that they don’t get lost or misplaced and cause distress to the child.
 These toys are then given out before home time.